vacp2p/rfc/content/docs/rfcs/21/README.md

 contributors:
 ---

  Reliability of `13/WAKU2-STORE` protocol heavily relies on the fact that full nodes i.e., those who persist messages have high availability and uptime  and do not miss any messages.
  If a node goes offline, then it will risk missing all the messages transmitted in the network in that period of time.
  In this specification we provide a method that makes the store protocol resilient in presence of faulty nodes.
  Relying on this method,  nodes that have been offilne for a time window will be able to fix the gap in their message history when get back online.
  Moreover, nodes with lower availability and uptime can leverage this method to reliably provide the store protocol services as a full node.

 # Method description
  As the first step towards making `13/WAKU2-STORE` protocol fault-tolerant, we introduce a new type of time-based query through which nodes fetch message history from each others based on their desired time window.
-This method operates based on the assumption that the querying node is aware of a list of other store nodes which have been online for that targeted time period.
+ This method operates based on the assumption that the querying node knows some other nodes in the store protocol which have been online for that targeted time window.

 # Security Consideration

 The main security consideration to take into account while using this method is that a querying node have to reveal its offline time to the queried node.
 This will gradually result in the extraction of node's activity pattern which can lead to inference attacks.

 # Wire Specification
 We extend the [HistoryQuery](/spec/13#payloads) protobuf message with two fields of `StartTime` and `EndTime` to signify the time range to be queried.